Snodgrassella alvi: External systematics

 Snodgrassella alvi was isolated from the gut of the European honey bee by Waldan K. Kwong and Nancy A. Moran together with Gilliamella apicola and described scientifically in 2012.
-Even before that, both species were identified by Vincent G. Martinson and colleagues also in the research group of Nancy A. Moran, and provisionally named as Candidatus Snodgrassella alvi and Gilliamella apicola.
+Even before that, both species were identified by Vincent G. Martinson and colleagues also in the research group of Nancy A. Moran, and provisionally named Candidatus Snodgrassella alvi and Gilliamella apicola.
 The genus Snodgrassella was named after the American entomologist Robert Evans Snodgrass, honoring him as a pioneer in the study of insect physiology in the early 20th century, while the species epithet "alvi" refers to the lacunae of the bee intestine.
 The type strain is wkB2 T (= NCIMB 14803 T = ATCC BAA-2449 T = NRRL B-59751 T), isolated from the gut of the western honeybee (A. mellifera) in Connecticut.

 Phylogenetic position of Snodgrassella alvi according to Kwong 2017.

 The bacteria are classified as Betaproteobacteria within the Neisseriaceae and are related to similar bacteria found in the gut of termites or other insects.
 Kwong created a cladogram of the Neisseriaceae in 2017 based on published genomic data, in which he placed Snodgrassella alvi as a sister species to Stenoxybacter acetivorans, a species found in the intestines of termites, and placed it at the base of a taxon consisting of the genera Neisseria (polyphyletic), Eikenella, Conchiformibius, Alysiella, Simonsiella, Klingella, and Bergeriella, along with the genus Vitreoscilla.
 While the more basal taxa are found primarily in open habitats such as soil or aquatic environments, the derived forms including Stenoxybacter and Snodgrassella are generally attached to other organisms, primarily animals.

 A research group led by Chinese researcher Yong Li grouped Vitreoscilla, Stenoxybacter, and Snodgrassella into a taxon that additionally includes the species Populibacter corticis, newly described in the paper, from the bark of a Canadian poplar (Populus × euramericana) canker as a sister species of Snodgrassella alvi.